-Contrary to vendor marketing, the perimeter did not disappear: Our perception of the network perimeter has evolved.
+Contrary to vendor marketing, the perimeter didn't disappear: Our perception of the network perimeter has evolved.
 The perimeter is now "the edge" of your network, whereby users touch or connect to the enterprise.
 Activate a core principle of Zero Trust by redrawing logical segmentation boundaries around network assets and increasing isolation between segmentations.
 Authorize and log all access at segmentation boundaries and inspect and log all activity within each network segmentation.
 As you develop your roadmap:

-- Redraw the boundaries.
+- > Redraw the boundaries.
 Draw boundaries to protect resources, not networks.
 For most organizations, that means segmenting around an application and its associated hosts, peers, and services.
-The segmentation policy defines the access that each group has with another group.
+The segmentation policy defines the access that each group has with each other group.
 For example, the application tier can talk to middleware, which can talk to databases, but the application tier (where most exploits will happen) cannot access the database tier (where the crown jewels are) directly.
 The baseline, if generated by sensors, will often include the suggested segmentation policy.
 Review it for anomalies before enforcement.
 Enforcement of the segmentation policy can be done at each host (via an agent) or via virtual network routing.
 Host-based agents are the most common, but some users shy away from them for fear of having to deploy those agents on tens of thousands of endpoints.
-In fully virtualized environments like VMware, a hypervisor component enforces the policy. - Push controls to the "edge" of the enterprise.
+In fully virtualized environments like VMware, a hypervisor component enforces the policy. - > Push controls to the "edge" of the enterprise.
 There are multiple approaches to leveraging the existing north-south perimeter as an inspection zone for all human-generated traffic.
 Web gateways operating in explicit-proxy and transparent modes can detect and block risky clicks and stop malware.
 DNS-based solutions can achieve a majority of your border security goals while being incredibly simple to deploy.
-Akamai has lightweight DNS solutions for the enterprise, and Webroot for SMB.
+Akamai has lightweight DNS solutions for the enterprise, and Webroot for SMB. - > Use next-generation firewalls to augment cloud security controls.
+The next-generation firewall (NGFW) was the original poster child for Zero Trust, and it is even better today.14 The modern NGFW appliance is stuffed with crypto chips to decrypt and inspect all traffic transiting a boundary, but virtualized use cases are finally becoming common, too.
+In the cloud, sandwich a layer of autoscaling virtualized NGFWs between two elastic load balancers or security groups at a network boundary.
+The sandwich performs the functions of decryption, inspection, IDS/IPS, sandboxing, and logging.
+At least two vendors, Cisco and Palo Alto Networks, are also integrating the management of container security policies and cloud firewalls into their cloud-delivered or cloudconnected security dashboards, signaling a path forward where third parties manage cloud objects on your behalf.